Few-shot Forgery Detection via Guided Adversarial Interpolation: Introduction

-To sum up, our \textbf{contributions} in this work include: \begin{itemize} \item Based on forgery coverage analysis, we build four datasets and form a few-shot forgery detection benchmark.
-To the best of our knowledge, this is the first public benchmark specifically set up for few-shot forgery detection.
-Meanwhile, its comprehensiveness surpasses all other experimental settings mentioned in similar works. \item We propose a concise yet effective framework, Guided Adversarial Interpolation (GAI).
-It interpolates the artifacts of minority samples with majority samples guided by a teacher network, which is capable of transferring information between different domains. \item Extensive experiments demonstrate that GAI achieves state-of-the-art performance on the established benchmark.
-GAI is also robust to choices of majority and minority forgery approaches.
+To sum up, our contributions in this work include: \begin{itemize} \item Based on forgery coverage analysis, we build four datasets and form a few-shot forgery detection benchmark.
+To the best of our knowledge, this is the first benchmark specifically set up for few-shot forgery detection. \item We propose a concise yet effective framework, Guided Adversarial Interpolation (GAI).
+It interpolates the forgery artifacts of minority samples with majority samples guided by a teacher network, which is capable of integrating the benefits of both minority and majority domains. \item Extensive experiments demonstrate that GAI achieves state-of-the-art performance on the established benchmark.
+GAI is also robust to choices of majority and minority forgery approaches. \end{itemize}